[ SDF Public Access UNIX System .. Est. 1987 ]

 Creating your local git repository.

-Let's assume you already have a project you want to start watching under git, with the files
+On your local machine, let's assume you already have a project you want to start watching under git, with the files

 First, initialize the git project: